 Introduction

-This statement sets out the steps taken by Bottomline Technologies to understand all potential modern slavery risks related to our business and to put in place steps which are aimed at ensuring that there is no slavery or human trafficking in our own business as well as within our supply chains.
-This statement will relate to actions and activities during 31 March 2023 to 30 March 2024.
+This statement sets out the steps taken by Bottomline to understand all potential modern slavery risks related to our business and to put in place steps which are aimed at ensuring that there is no slavery or human trafficking in our own business as well as within our supply chains.
+This statement relates to actions and activities during the period 1 April 2023 to 31 March 2024.

 Organisational structure and supply chains

-Bottomline Technologies powers mission critical business transactions.
-We help our customers optimise financially oriented operations and build deeper customer and partner relationships by providing a trusted and easy to use set of cloud-based digital banking, fraud prevention, payment, financial document, insurance, and healthcare solutions.
+Bottomline powers mission critical business transactions.
+We help our customers optimise financially oriented operations and build deeper customer and partner relationships by providing a trusted and easy to use set of cloud-based digital banking, fraud prevention, payment, financial document, insurance and healthcare solutions.

 We innovate and deliver game-changing technology designed to delight customers and help them grow their business.
 Based on our deep market knowledge combined with development and business expertise, we constantly set, anticipate, and respond to changing industry and organisational demands.